skip to content

 University Information Services

-Uploading and embedding Panopto content through Moodle
+Upload and embed Panopto content through Moodle

 Embedding content can present issues in some circumstances: